itmat/rum/creating_indexes.md

         > perl create_indexes_from_ucsc.pl NAME_genome.txt NAME_refseq_ucsc

-=over 4

-=item *

-NAME is as defined above - make sure there are no underscores in NAME
+* NAME is as defined above - make sure there are no underscores in NAME

-=item *

-this is a master script that runs a bunch of other scripts including bowtie-build...
+* this is a master script that runs a bunch of other scripts including bowtie-build...

-=item *

-you will need a fair amount of RAM to do this, 10Gb was sufficient for Human
+* You will need a fair amount of RAM to do this, 10Gb was sufficient for Human

-=back

-After it is finished, the files you need to keep are the following 15:

-  NAME_refseq_ucsc_gene_info.txt
-  NAME_genome_one-line-seqs.fa
-  NAME_genes.4.ebwt
-  NAME_genes.3.ebwt
-  NAME_genes.2.ebwt
-  NAME_genes.1.ebwt
-  NAME_genes.rev.2.ebwt
-  NAME_genes.rev.1.ebwt
-  NAME_genome.4.ebwt
-  NAME_genome.3.ebwt
-  NAME_genome.2.ebwt
-  NAME_genome.1.ebwt
-  NAME_genome.rev.2.ebwt
-  NAME_genome.rev.1.ebwt
-  rum.config_NAME

-Put all these files in a directory named NAME, and move that directory to where your other RUM indexes are stored.
-For example, if you keep all of your RUM indexes in ~/rum_indexes, and you have indexes for mouse (mm9) and human (hg19), you would have the following directory
+This will create a directory called $NAME (where NAME is the prefix of the files you provided as command line arguments) and put all of the important index files in there.
+Move that directory to where your other RUM indexes are stored.
+For example, if you keep all of your RUM indexes in ~/rum_indexes, and you have indexes for mouse (mm9) and human (hg19), you would have the following directory structure:
-structure:

     ~/
     ~/rum_indexes
     ~/rum_indexes/mm9/
     ~/rum_indexes/mm9/mm9_refseq_ucsc_gene_info.txt
     ...
     ~/rum_indexes/hg19/
     ~/rum_indexes/hg19/hg19_refseq_ucsc_gene_info.txt
     ...

 To run RUM with one of these indexes, for example hg19, you would provide the directory location with the B<--index-dir> or B<-i>
 option:

     rum_runner -i ~/rum_indexes/hg19 ...